mvucinic/kinesis-samples/README.md

 ## Mock

 The `mock` sample is a good one as it will validate the Kinesis `shard` configuration and the necessary IAM policy.
-The mock sample creates a message loop which send a message a second to the Kinesis endpoint.
+The mock sample creates a message loop which send a CPU/RAM status message every second to the Kinesis endpoint.

-To run the `mock.js` sample, where `test-events` is a name of your stream:
+To run the `mock.js` sample, with the name of your stream:

 ```
 node mock -s 'test-events'